CommunityToolkit/Windows/components/Behaviors/samples/Behaviors.md

 discussion-id: 0
 issue-id: 0
 ---

-# Behaviors

-A behavior is a class that attaches to a XAML control and invokes an Action when triggered.

 The `Microsoft.Xaml.Behaviors.*` packages contains several useful triggers and actions, and the Windows Community Toolkit provides even more.